ChillyPigeon742/Button-Clicker/README.md

 ### Finding Dependencies

-Simply open a terminal window in the `mods` folder you found, and run the below command,
+Simply open a terminal window in the `target` folder, and run the below command,

 ```bash